 A professional investor either holds a financial services licence, or owns or controls assets of at least $10 million.

-CLDD aims to track the performance of an index (before fees and expenses) that provides exposure to leading companies in the global cloud computing industry.
+HJPN aims to track the performance of an index (before fees and expenses) that provides diversified exposure to the largest globally competitive Japanese companies, hedged into Australian dollars.

-The fund aims to provide investors with the performance of the S&P Global 100TM Index, before fees and expenses.
-The index is designed to measure the performance of 100 multi-national, blue chip companies of major importance in global equity markets.
+The fund aims to provide investors with the performance of the MSCI World ex Australia Minimum Volatility (AUD) Index, before fees and expenses.
+The index is designed to measure the performance of developed market equities that, in the aggregate, have lower volatility characteristics relative to the broader global developed equity markets.